 CP American Literature UC/CSU Approved?
 Yes UC/CSU Area "B" Subject Requirement NCAA Approved?
 Yes Credits 10 Credits/Year Prerequisite Placement Placement in American Literature is based on achievement in Sophomore Literature classes.
-Course Description the studer "conscious Attention and thinking analytical frameworl The focus of this course is an exploration of American literature.
+Course Description the studer "conscious Attention i and thinkir analytical framework The focus of this course is an exploration of American literature.
 Through extensive reading, discussion, and writing, the student explores both the thought and the expression of American writers.
 Various facets of the American "consciousness" are examined as they have been treated in novels, short stories, drama, nonfiction, and poetry.
 Attention is also given to the evolution of American literature - to major literary figures and to the schools of writing and thinking they embody - as well as to the genre style and artistic style of the works.
 The emphasis is on developing analytical skills and writing skills as well as an understanding of the evolution of American Literature.
 Within the framework of the literature program, this course addresses various writing, speaking, and language arts skills, chief among these being essay, creative writing, group discussion, and vocabulary development.

-Mastering the Essay (Requir ed Upper Division Course) UC/CSU Approved?
+Mastering the Essay (Required Upper Division Course) UC/CSU Approved?
 Yes UC/CSU Area "G" Elective Requirement NCAA Approved?
 Yes Credits 5 Credits/Semester Prerequisite course.
-W Students who demonstrate competency in Mastering the Essay will be given the opportunity to test out of this course.
+Will they will no Students who demonstrate competency in Mastering the Essay will be given the opportunity to test out of this course.
 While students who test out of Mastering the Essay are encouraged to take an additional writing elective, they will not be required to do so.
-Course Description comprehe persuasive discourse i their argu Mastering the Essay is designed to prepare students for the writing they will do in college.
+Students who have taken or are enrolled in and successfully complete ('C-' (70%) or better) Advanced Placement Course Description Mastering comprehe persuasive discourse i their argu English Language and Composition are not required to take Mastering the Essay.
+Mastering the Essay is designed to prepare students for the writing they will do in college.
 The course offers a comprehensive foundation in English grammar and structures of expository writing.
 Students will read and practice persuasive, narrative, analytical, and expository forms, keep a daily journal, and conduct effective academic discourse in class discussion.
 Students will learn how to recognize the rhetorical strategies writers use to formulate their arguments, as well as how to use those strategies to strengthen their own essays.
-The course provides opportunities to write time in-class essays, as well as researched arguments and polished final drafts.
+The course provides opportunities to write timed in-class essays, as well as researched arguments and polished final drafts.

-AP English Language and Composition for Juniors UC/CSU Approved?
+AP English Language and Composition UC/CSU Approved?
 Yes UC/CSU Area "B" Subject Requirement NCAA Approved?
-Yes Credits 10 Credits/Year Prerequisite Prerequisites: An 87% or higher in both semesters of Honors Sophomore Lit & Comp, or a 95% or higher in both semesters of CP Sophomore Lit & Comp plus the recommendation of the English Dept. (The first semester grade requirement may be waived if the student has demonstrated significant writing skill improvement in the second semester.)
+Yes Credits 10 Credits/Year Prerequisite This class i s open to juniors only · /· in both ser grade requ second ser significant Prerequisites: A 'B+' (87%) or better in both semesters of Honors Sophomore Lit & Comp, or an 'A' (95%) or better in both semesters of CP Sophomore Lit & Comp plus the recommendation of the English Dept. (The first semester grade requirement may be waived if the student has demonstrated significant writing skill improvement in the second semester.)
 In addition, matriculation into or continuation in the accelerated/honors curriculum will be based significantly on the student's critical thinking and writing skills as demonstrated through portfolio assessment.
 Students may be asked to take an additional writing exam for final academic level determination.
-Course Description critically and in both for Students a of this class will also be of rhetoric The AP English Language and Composition course in junior year provides qualified students with an opportunity to critically analyze the various genres of American Literature.
-Major emphasis will be placed on student participation in both formal and informal class discussions.
-The study of the various genres is supported by written analysis.
-Students are expected to have a sound grasp of the writing process, and the major emphasis for the writing portion of this class will focus on the development of voice and style, as well as rhetorical and literary analysis.
-Attention will also be placed on syntax and vocabulary studied throughout the year.
-This course offers a comprehensive study of rhetorical analysis with an emphasis on American literature.
-Students will take the College Board Advanced Placement English Language and Composition exam at the end of the school year.
+Students who have taken or are enrolled in Advanced Placement English Language and Composition are not required to take Mastering the Essay.
+Course Description critically and in both for Students a of this class will also be of rhetoric